zorael/kameloso/README.md

 ## How to use

-The bot needs the `NickServ`/`Q`/`AuthServ` login name of the administrator/master of the bot, and/or one of more channels to operate in.
+The bot needs the nickname services login name of the administrator/master of the bot, and/or one of more channels to operate in.
 It can't work without having at least one of the two.
 The hardcoded defaults contain neither, so you need to create and edit a configuration file before starting.

     $ ./kameloso --writeconfig

 Open the new `kameloso.conf` in a text editor and fill in the fields.

-If you notice missing options in your configuration file, such as the new plugin-specific options for the `printer` and `notes` plugins, just run `--writeconfig` again and your file should be updated with all fields.
+If you have an old configuration file and you notice missing options, such as the new plugin-specific options for the `printer` and `notes` plugins, just run `--writeconfig` again and your file should be updated with all fields.
+There may be more, less important options available than what is displayed at program start.

 Once the bot has joined a channel it's ready.
 Mind that you need to authorise yourself with NickServ and whitelist your login in the configuration file before it will listen to anything you do.